Frequently Asked Questions

 4. All camps are held on the grounds of the University of Virginia.
 Return to top

-5. All participants are responsible for their own lodging.
+5. No, all participants are responsible for their own lodging.
 Return to top

-6. All participants are responsible for their own meals.
+6. No, all participants are responsible for their own meals.
 Return to top

 7. On Day 2 of the camp, all participants must depart the fields and leave the facilities during the lunch/rest break in between Session 2 and 3.
 Return to top